Wood: Knots

 As a tree grows, lower branches often die, and their bases may become overgrown and enclosed by subsequent layers of trunk wood, forming a type of imperfection known as a knot.
 The dead branch may not be attached to the trunk wood except at its base and can drop out after the tree has been sawn into boards.
 Knots affect the technical properties of the wood, usually reducing tension strength, but may be exploited for visual effect.
 In a longitudinally sawn plank, a knot will appear as a roughly circular "solid" (usually darker) piece of wood around which the grain of the rest of the wood "flows" (parts and rejoins).
 Within a knot, the direction of the wood (grain direction) is up to 90 degrees different from the grain direction of the regular wood.

 In the tree a knot is either the base of a side branch or a dormant bud.
 A knot (when the base of a side branch) is conical in shape (hence the roughly circular cross-section) with the inner tip at the point in stem diameter at which the plant's vascular cambium was located when the branch formed as a bud.

-In grading lumber and structural timber, knots are classified according to their form, size, soundness, and the firmness with which they are held in place.
+In lumber and structural timber grading, knots are classified according to their form, size, and soundness, and the firmness with which they are held in place.
 This firmness is affected by, among other factors, the length of time for which the branch was dead while the attaching stem continued to grow.